top of page

 The above data table is agnostic to the probability of each potential scenario.
 Managements, however, require a finer understanding of a volatile future.

-A way to generate a probabilistic scenario would be a Monte-Carlo simulation that would generate a large number of possible outcomes.
+A way to generate a probabilistic scenario is a Monte-Carlo simulation that would generate a large number of possible outcomes.
 It is a two-step process:

-1. First, we run the process a large number of times (in our example: 5,000), In each run of the simulation, the arguments of the formula generating the result are randomly generated, and fed to the model.
+1. First, we run the process a large number of times (in our example: 5,000).
+In each simulation run, the arguments of the formula generating the result are randomly generated, and fed to the model.

 Note that the distribution of the outcome depends on a number of assumptions (namely distribution type) and data (Minimum, expected, and maximum limits).
 The resulting distribution may be skewed.